 Kids grow up watching you for a living, and let’s face it, they learn pretty quickly how to push your buttons.
 It might be back talk, or constant complaining or eye-rolling, but whatever the behavior, nearly every parent will occasionally lose their temper with their kids.

 Many parents control their emotions most of the time.
 However, many don’t manage their emotions well, either occasionally or chronically.
 This article is for parents who struggle with keeping their emotions in check.

 With older children, the issues become much more focused on socializing, performing outside of the house, doing chores and assignments, and being dishonest and lying.
 I want to be clear that when I say “losing your temper,” I don’t mean physical violence.
 If parents find themselves engaging in aggressive physical behavior when their kids act out, they need help.
 Let me say this: that help is available.
 And there’s nothing to be ashamed of in seeking it out.
 Parents have to take responsibility when they find themselves crossing the line into physical abuse.

-Power Struggles: Parents often become enmeshed in power struggles with children.
+1. Power Struggles: Parents often become enmeshed in power struggles with children.
 No matter what the child’s age, once you’re enmeshed in that power struggle, the more complex your emotions become, and the harder it is to get out.